 Using git you can choose your PrestaShop version:

 Also we would warn you to test your final result with a zip release, just for safety (since vendor version might be slightly different).

 A gitignore file is a must-have for any Git-versioned project, as it specifies intentionally untracked files that Git should ignore.

 Generally, you shouldn’t version the following types of files:

-When you want to create a theme, the best way is to use the Starter Theme as a base theme.
+When you want to create a theme, the best way is to use the Classic theme (included with PrestaShop) as a base.